Gregwar/fatcat/README.md

 ## ACKNOWLEDGMENTS

-This program makes use of the [keptopt library](http://attractivechaos.github.io/klib/#Ketopt%3A%20parsing%20command-line%20arguments) from the [attractivechaos's klib](https://github.com/attractivechaos/klib) for cross-platform parsing command-line arguments.
+This program makes use of the [keptopt library](http://attractivechaos.github.io/klib/#Ketopt%3A%20parsing%20command-line%20arguments) from the [attractivechaos's klib](https://github.com/attractivechaos/klib) for cross-platform command-line arguments parsing.

 ## LICENSE